duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

 If you use ajax than modal content is cached, you can clear that cache on shown or hidden event (or in ajax response).
+Note that inline javascript will not be run again, cached content will be cleared (and modal will be loaded again) but new javascript will not be run for the same url...
+Actually it does not run <script></script> tags in subsequent runs (only on first fetch).

 ~~~
 <script>